By Mollie Rolfe

 The culture in Enterprise is such an open, fun and friendly one where everyone doesn’t mind helping.
 Everyone knows what it’s like to be a trainee as that’s how everyone joined.
 Everyone’s gone through the same process and experiences.
 My manager is more than happy for me to ask a million and one questions about something just so that I can understand it.

 I do have days were I really do struggle.
 There have been a number of times I have nearly gone to the wrong house to collect a customer as I read the address as ‘63’ instead of ‘36’ and I’ve been sat in my car trying to locate the right house, as the street only goes up to number 50!

-I have learnt strategies to help me on these difficult days, I also asked Gabriella for a yellow overlay if it was possible, and 2 weeks later it was there on the desk.
+I have learnt strategies to help me on these difficult days, I also asked Gabriella for a yellow overlay if it was possible, and shortly after it was there on the desk.

-I have also learnt to adopt coping strategies from other employees within Enterprise, my favourite at the moment is my little ‘to do’ list; it works a treat and lets me organise what I still have to do and just makes it a lot easier to plan for, something I hadn’t really tried before, but it works miracles.
+I have also learnt to adopt coping strategies from other employees within Enterprise, as well as essential organisational tips.
+My favourite at the moment is my little ‘to do’ list; it works a treat and lets me organise what I still have to do and just makes it a lot easier to plan for, something I hadn’t really tried before, but it works miracles.
 I urge people to try it!

 Enterprise has been brilliant throughout my whole experience; they have never once seen my dyslexia as a disadvantage or a pain.
 They have helped me cope in my day-to-day working life and they are so open and helpful about it and are always there if you need to talk.

 My advice is simple, shout out if you are struggling or think you have a problem, the worst thing you can do is keep it to yourself.
 People are here to help and come up with solutions that help you and make it easier for you.
 Dyslexia can be difficult to deal with but I refuse to let it define me or hold me back.